qualiascript/datra/primer.md

 identifier, such as when it is not inferrable that it refers to an identifier in context.
 For instance:

 ```
-kvargs :: X as Type -> Type
+kvargs :: any X as Type -> Type
 kvargs := x as N -> \arg(x)\ : X

 myfunc :: args as kvargs(N)